 At this point in the experimentation process we are assuming we have a clean set of data that can be used to train and evaluate a model.
 We are moving from the business knowledge domain to the machine learning domain.
-We have identified that we are trying to predict the label (arrDel15) which can be 1 or 0 (two class classification) against a set of flight and weather data.
+We have identified that we are trying to predict the label (now renamed to be HasDiabetes) which can be 1 or 0 (two class classification) against a set of data about Pima Indians.

-We will train a model against our data using an algorithm in Azure ML and so we can assess how good it is we need to evaluate the predicted answer the model for whether a flight is late or not gives with the original value (in the Arrdel15 column).
-Like any science experiment we want a control group to do this scoring so data that has not been seen by the model.
+We will train a model against our data using one of the built-in algorithms in Azure ML.
+Once the model has been trained it can be used to make predictions about whether a given person is likely to have diabetes that the model has not seen.
+In order to check how good the model is, we must evaluate the predicted answer against the original value (in the HasDiabetes label column).
+This is just like any good science experiment - we want a control group to check the accuracy of the model.

-To do this we split the data into tow random sets and we’ll want to use most of the data (typically 80%) for training and keep back 20% for scoring.
-We’ll also want to stratify the split over the label to ensure that each of these separate groups of data have the same ration of values in the label i.e. the train score and evaluate sets of data will have the same ratio of on time to delayed flights.
+To do this we split the data into two random sets and we’ll want to use most of the data (typically 80%) for training and reserve 20% for scoring.
+We’ll also want to stratify the split over the label to ensure that each of these separate groups of data have the same ration of values in the label i.e. the train score and evaluate sets of data will have the same ratio of people with and without diabetes.

+In Azure ML we do this by using the built-in split module.
+The easiest way to find this is to type 'split' into the search box at the top of the list modules: